 Uranus Energy – The Great Awakener

 Expect the unexpected when it comes to Uranus.
-It’s the planet of weird, unpredictable energies, rapid change, surprises, bursts of inspiration and creativity alongside darker characteristics like destruction and chaos.
+It’s the planet of weird, unpredictable, rapid change, surprises, bursts of inspiration and creativity alongside darker characteristics like destruction and chaos.

 Uranus is here to teach us to detach in certain ways, for it’s the uprooting and altering moments of life that push us to do better and put us on the right path.
 Uranus is commonly referred to as “The Great Awakener.”
-This planet ultimately wants us to change our perceptions.
+This planet ultimately wants us to change our perceptions and evolve our consciousness.
 As life progresses, we must adapt to changing circumstances, thus altering our attitudes, beliefs and actions.
-It favors out-of-the-box thinking and approaching things from a new angle because in these moments, there is growth.
+It favors divergent thinking and approaching problems from a new angle because in these moments, there is growth.

 The Discovery of Uranus and Its Ties to Greek Mythology

 Thanks to the telescope, Uranus was discovered by an astronomer named William Herrsal in 1781.
 After so many civilizations studied the sky for thousands of years before, it makes sense that Uranus is synonymous with the unknown, discovery, technology and progression.